Bob-Wright/Storybook-Fast-Accessible-Mobile-First-Comic-Book-Builder/readme.md

      D. Javascript used to realize responsive design by scaling images first chosen through the browser srcset. the javascript scales the images to fit within the viewport while maintaining the image aspect ratio

-III.
-Explain the realization by exposing relevant portions of the code
+3. Explain the realization by exposing relevant portions of the code

     A. synopsis of the srcset construct for image selection